GabrielGil/bitbucket-issue-manager/readme.txt

 * First stable version with Settings API

 == Upgrade Notice ==

+= 0.8.3 =
+Now BIM is fully localized.
+Also some new features about handle errors, or missing config.

 = 0.8.2 =
 Notices the user on the Dashboard if the username or repository name are not set.